simbo1905/root-objects/README.md

 `contract`, `lineitem` and `delivery` objects outside of the package that they are defined in; but you have to call methods on the `contract` objects to modify anything.
-To load and save contract objects you use a public `ContractServce` system class that has methods to query the database to load contracts.
+To load and save contract objects you use a public `ContractServce` class that has methods to query the database to load contracts.

+In the code we have both a public `ContractService` and a package private `ContractRepository` that is not visible outside of the `contract` package.
+We also have a repository per entity in the aggregate that is not public.
+Why?
+As JPA has [no helpful abstraction for root entities](http://scabl.blogspot.co.uk/2015/03/aeddd-5.html).
+To prevent people from going aroudn the root entity to the aggregate entities we hide their JPA helper classes, that may have specific finder XXX going via working via root entity we have to

 ### Pro-Tips For Industrial Strength Financial Code